Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 The Open syscall returns a file descriptor and takes three arguemnts:

 1. `*pathname`: Points to the filename to be opened.
 2. `flags`: Must include one of the following access modes: O_RDONLY, O_WRONLY, or O_RDWR.
-These request opening the file read-only, write-only, or read/write, respectively.
+Other access modes also exist.
-3. `mode`: Access modes: O_RDONLY, O_WRONLY, or O_RDWR.
+3. `mode`: Specifies file permissions if file is being created.

 #### `*pathname` argument
 If we look at the [this](#final-pointer-values) diagram, we can see that `r10` already points to the start of the filename.